handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 Handsontable themes manage most visual elements of the data grid and are easy to customize, thanks to over 180 CSS variables available for each theme.
 By default, two built-in themes are available: `main` and `horizon`.
 Both include dark and light modes that automatically detect your application's preferred color scheme.

-The themes give you control over various grid elements, allowing you to customize properties like colors, shadows and sizes.

 ## Themes demo

 The demo below showcases the two built-in themes in both dark and light modes.
-You can also pick "no theme" from the dropdown to see how Handsontable looks without it—but keep in mind that starting from version `15.0`, importing a theme is required.
+Keep in mind that starting from version `15.0`, importing a theme is required.
 Themes include all the essential variables, without which the functionality is reduced to the bare minimum.

 <div :class="['theme-examples', $parent.$parent.themeName]">
 <div class="theme-examples-controls">